Sparsity-Inducing Categorical Prior Improves Robustness of the Information Bottleneck: Information Bottleneck with Sparsity-Inducing Categorical Prior

 Thus, in practice, the Lagrangian relaxation of the constrained optimization problem is adopted~\cite{tishby2015deep}:

-where $\beta$ is a Lagrange multiplier that enforces the constraint $\mathrm{MI}(X; Z) \leq C$ such that a latent encoding $Z$ that is maximally expressive about $Y$ while being maximally compressive about $X$ is desired.
-In other words, $\mathrm{MI}(X;Z) $ is the mutual information that reflects how much the representation ($Z$) compresses $X$, and $\mathrm{MI}(Z;Y)$ reflects how much information the representation has been kept from Y. Several approaches have been proposed in the literature to approximate the mutual information $\mathrm{MI}(X;Z)$, ranging from parametric bounds defined by the variational lower bounds (\cite{alemi2016deep}) to the nonparametric (kernel density estimate-based) bounds (\cite{Kolchinsky19}) and adversarial f-divergences \cite{zhai2021adversarial}.
-In this research we focus primarily on the variational lower bounds-based approximation.
+where $\beta$ is a Lagrange multiplier that enforces the constraint $\mathrm{MI}(X; Z) \leq C$ such that a latent encoding $Z$ is desired that is maximally expressive about $Y$ while being maximally compressive about $X$.
+In other words, $\mathrm{MI}(X;Z) $ is the mutual information that reflects how much the representation ($Z$) compresses $X$, and $\mathrm{MI}(Z;Y)$ reflects how much information the representation has been kept from Y. Several approaches have been proposed in the literature to approximate mutual information $\mathrm{MI}(X;Z)$, ranging from parametric bounds defined by variational lower bounds (\cite{alemi2016deep}) to non-parametric bounds (based on kernel density estimate) (\cite{Kolchinsky19}) and adversarial f-divergences \cite{zhai2021adversarial}.
+In this research, we focus primarily on the variational lower bounds-based approximation.
+Furthermore, we take a square transformation of the term $\mathrm{MI}(X;Z)$ following \cite{Kolchinsky19}.
+Taking a convex transformation of the compression term makes the solution of the IB Lagrangian identifiable w.r.t. $\beta$ (\cite{Galvez2020}).
+However, for the sake of clarity, we drop this transformation from the derivation of the loss function.
+From the convexity property, all derivations with standard IB loss carry over to the loss function with this transformation.

-\paragraph{Role of Prior Distribution and the Stochasticity of the Latent Variable} In the IB formulation presented above, the latent variable is assumed to be stochastic, and hence the posterior distribution of it is learned by using Bayesian inference.
-In \cite{alemi2016deep}, the variational lower bound of $\mathcal{L}_{IB}(Z)$ is given as
+\paragraph{Role of Prior Distribution and the Stochasticity of the Latent Variable} In the IB formulation presented above, the latent variable is assumed to be stochastic and, hence, the posterior distribution of it is learned by using Bayesian inference.
+In \cite{alemi2016deep}, the variational lower bound of $\mathcal{L}_{IB}(Z)$ is given as {

-In the loss equation \href{eq:VIB_loss}{(3)}, the prior $q(z)$ serves as a penalty to the variational encoder $q(z|x)$ and $q(y|z)$ is the decoder that is the variational approximation to $p(y|z)$. \cite{alemi2016deep} choose the encoder family and the prior to be a fixed $K$-dimensional isotropic multivariate Gaussian distribution ($N(0_K,I_{K\times K})$).
-This choice is motivated by the simplicity and efficiency of inference using differentiable reparameterization of the Gaussian random variable $Z$ in terms of its mean and sigma.
-For complex datasets, however, this can be restrictive since the same dimensionality is imposed on all the data and hence can prohibit the latent space from learning robust features (\cite{miao2022incorporating}).
+} In equation \hyperref[eq:VIB_loss]{(3)}, the prior $q(z)$ serves as a penalty to the variational encoder $q(z|x)$ and $q(y|z)$ is the decoder that is the variational approximation to $p(y|z)$. \cite{alemi2016deep} choose the encoder family and the prior to be a fixed $K$-dimensional isotropic multivariate Gaussian distribution ($N(0_K,I_{K\times K})$).
+This choice is motivated by the simplicity and efficiency of inference using differentiable reparameterization of the Gaussian random variable $Z$ in terms of its mean and sigma. \emph{For complex datasets, however, this can be restrictive since the same dimensionality is imposed on all the data and hence can prohibit the latent space from learning robust features} (\cite{miao2022incorporating}).